Kosovo parliament to vote to form new army, angering Serbia

 PRISTINA, Kosovo (AP) — Kosovo’s parliament is convening to approve the formation of an army, a move that has angered Serbia which says it would threaten peace in the war-scarred region.

-The 120-seat parliament on Friday will vote on three laws to turn an existing 4,000-member Kosovo Security Force into a regular lightly armed army.
-Ethnic Serb lawmakers were expected to boycott the vote.
+The 120-seat parliament on Friday will vote on three laws to turn the existing 4,000-member Kosovo Security Force into a regular, lightly armed army.
+Ethnic Serb lawmakers are expected to boycott the vote.

 Serbia fears the move’s main purpose is to ethnically cleanse Kosovo’s Serbian-dominated north, something strongly denied by Pristina.